HomeBrain-ARG/People_Counter_Intel_OpenVino/WRITEUP.md

 ```

 In this step keep in mind the different parameters depending on the type of pre-trained model, for instance: in this case, TF models need the parameter **--reverse_input_channels** because, as the parameter said, the channels are inverted with respect to OpenVino models.

+After this step I obtained the following files in the same directory where the original model is located:

+- frozen_inference_graph.bin
+- frozen_inference_graph.xml

 - **Send step - Execution:**